 Uncertainty for stock pickers

-As stock pickers we can’t just run to the nearest index, invest and go to sleep because it’s the index that we’re trying to beat.
+As stock pickers, we can’t just run to the nearest index, invest and go to sleep because it’s the index that we’re trying to beat.
 So how does a firm realisation of the sheer, incomprehensible bulk of uncertainty affect a stock picker’s strategy?

 For me, it means that I build my investment process around several key pillars from which all the details follow.

 The key defence against the unknown is diversification.
-This comes in several flavours which are:
+This comes in several flavours, which are:

 - General – Don’t put all of your eggs in one basket is the ancient advice.
-For me this means upwards of 30 separate holdings in any portfolio.
+For me, this means upwards of 30 separate holdings in any portfolio.
 This is because the fortunes of any one company are uncertain.

-- Industry – Across those 30 or more companies I try to have as many different industries as possible.
+- Industry – Across those 30 or more companies, I try to have as many different industries as possible.
 This is because the fortunes of any industry are uncertain.

 - Geography – I try to focus on international companies because the fortunes of any one country or geographic region are uncertain.

 - Operational – I want companies that are operationally diverse.
-This can mean they operate in a range of industries, or perhaps a range of areas within an industry, or they have a range of diverse products, customers, suppliers and aren’t depended on the powers of any one (or few) ‘super employees’ (i.e. Berkshire Hathaway and Warren Buffett).
+This can mean they operate in a range of industries, or perhaps a range of areas within an industry, or they have a range of diverse products, customers, and suppliers and aren’t dependent on the powers of any one (or few) ‘super employees’ (i.e. Berkshire Hathaway and Warren Buffett).

-Given that the future is uncertain and that many unpleasant things are bound to lurk out there, I prefer large companies because they may be more capable of surviving down-turns and depressions.
+Given that the future is uncertain and that many unpleasant things are bound to lurk out there, I prefer large companies because they may be more capable of surviving downturns and depressions.

 Look for a proven history of profitability and growth

-I want companies where they have earned profits through thick and thin for many years with no losses to tarnish the record.
+I want companies that have earned profits through thick and thin for many years with no losses to tarnish the record.
 An unbroken history of dividend payments for a decade or more is also high on my wish list.
 It’s even better if the profits and dividends have grown consistently across business cycles too.

 Avoid excessive levels of debt